sinatra/sinatra/README.pirate.md

   <dt>Ruby 1.9.2</dt>
   <dd>
-    1.9.2 is fully supported and recommended.
+    1.9.2 be fully supported and recommended.
 Do not use 1.9.2p0, as it is known to cause segmentation faults when running Sinatra.
 Support will continue at least until the release of Ruby 1.9.4/2.0 and support for the latest 1.9 release will continue as long as it is still supported by the Ruby core team.